toddaustin07/Heatmiser/README.md

 *Note that you will have to tolerate the "Tap to choose a favorite" wording here - this is a stock SmartThings capability and that label cannot be tailored.*

 ##### Status
-This field generally show the last time the data has been updated, or other messages if the neoHub has not been connected to.
+This field generally shows the last time the neoStat data has been updated, or may contain other messages if the neoHub has not been connected to.

 ##### Info
 This is a table of additional useful information to monitor your zone, such as the current active profile, away state, available modes, device battery state, and zone name